FranckCo/COSMOS-Website/2024/work/call-for-contributions.md

 The use of metadata can extend beyond their function of describing and helping to understand data.
 Based on machine-actionable semantically rich standard, metadata can automatically generate components of the statistical process.
 They take on a new role to some extent, no longer simply "information to facilitate understanding of statistics" but becoming "data used in the statistical business process"; hence the notion of active metadata.

+Active metadata can serve as an important resource for data management and security, determining quality, providing appropriate access, personalizing delivery of data, and developing flexible "self-serve" systems for better meeting users' needs.

 Experiences of early or mature implementations are welcomed.

 ### FAIR